insure logo

 Your home is likely the biggest purchase you’ll ever make, but homeowners insurance isn’t the only way to protect this significant investment.
 Mortgage disability insurance offers additional coverage to help keep you in your home if you’re disabled and can’t work.

-If you plan to purchase a home or are already a homeowner and don’t yet have mortgage disability coverage, you might consider purchasing a standalone policy or adding it as a disability rider to your existing mortgage life insurance policy.
+If you plan to purchase a home or are already a homeowner and don’t yet have mortgage disability coverage, you might consider purchasing a standalone policy or adding it as a disability rider to an existing mortgage life insurance policy.

 Here’s what you need to know about mortgage disability insurance.